-Venice is a testament to the strength of the Italian will.
+Venice is a testament to the strength of the Italian will, and a Venice wedding is the perfect location for couples to express eternal devotion.
 This stunning and historic city is quite literally under water, though that has hardly stopped it from remaining one of Italy’s foremost tourist destinations.
 Water taxis and gondolas traverse the city’s famous boroughs, which are lined with charming plazas and artful churches.
 In the historic San Marco Square you will find the San Marco Basilica, Venice’s icon which took over 800 years to complete.
-The city is also filled with hundreds of street musicians who offer the perfect soundtrack for people-watching and drinking wine at an outdoor café.
+A European wedding in Venice places you in a city filled with hundreds of street musicians, providing the perfect soundtrack for people-watching and drinking wine at an outdoor café.

 Climate & Beaches